meteostat/dev/src/python/README.md

 pip install meteostat
 ```

 Meteostat **requires Python 3.5** or higher.
-Also, we recommend using a 64 bit version of Python due to the PyArrow dependency.
-If you're running into issues, please install Meteostat using the `--no-deps` flag and install the [requirements](https://github.com/meteostat/meteostat-python/blob/master/requirements.txt) (except PyArrow) manually.
-If you want to run Meteostat without PyArrow, please set the `max_age` attribute of the `Stations`, `Daily` and `Hourly` class to `0`.
-This will bypass the PyArrow-based cache.
+If you want to visualize data, please install Matplotlib, too.

 ## Example